 Proposals should demonstrate a route towards open access, longevity, sustainability and interoperability of knowledge and outputs through close collaboration with the European Union Soil Observatory (EUSO) and the project SoilWise.
 In particular, proposals should ensure that relevant data, maps and information can potentially be available publicly through the EUSO.
 Concrete efforts should be made to ensure that the data produced in the context of the funded project is FAIR (Findable, Accessible, Interoperable and Re-usable).

+Grants will be awarded to applications not only in order of ranking but also to at least one project focusing on the Continental biogeographical region and to one project focusing on one or more of the three biogeographical regions (Black Sea, Pannonian and Steppic), provided that proposals attain all thresholds.

-HORIZON-MISS-2027-05-SOIL-01.: Co-creating solutions to reduce eutrophication in Living Labs
+HORIZON-MISS-2027-05-SOIL-02-two-stage: Living Labs for co-creating solutions to reduce eutrophication from agriculture